nicholasconnors/erebus/docs/installation.md

 ### Manual installation

-Download the Erebus installation file on the GitHub repo from the latest release or from an action artifact (Actions tab, build dev package artifact, tar.gz file at the bottom).
+Download the Erebus installation file on the GitHub repo from the latest release or from an action artifact (Actions tab, build dev package artifact, erebus file at the bottom).

+If using the action artifact, unzip `erebus.zip` to get access to the `.tar.gz` file

 Navigate to the folder containing the archive file and run the following from your conda environment (substituting in the actual file name):